Aboriginal and Torres Strait Islander Community Focus

 The focus on Aboriginal and Torres Strait Islander-led research is supported by AAG's Aboriginal & Torres Strait Islander Ageing Advisory Group (ATSIAAG), which is made up of and led by Aboriginal and Torres Strait Islander members of AAG, as well as Aboriginal and Torres Strait Islander and non-Indigenous researchers working in this area.

-Listen to Dr Ray Mahoney, Chair of the Aboriginal and Torres Strait Islander Review Panel, provide a quick update of ‘How the Trust got here’ (1 min 49 sec).
+Listen to Professor Ray Mahoney, Chair of the Aboriginal and Torres Strait Islander Review Panel, provide a quick update of ‘How the Trust got here’ (1 min 49 sec).